Redcar: Buildings

+Structures and sculptures

-In the south-east of Redcar is an aircraft listening post built in 1916 during the First World War as part of a regional defence system to detect approaching aircraft, principally Zeppelins, and give early warning.It is an example of an acoustic mirror, of which other examples can be found along the east coast of Britain.
-The mirror was used up until the invention of radar and although it was built on open fields today a modern housing estate now surrounds it.
+In the south-east of Redcar is an aircraft listening post.
+This was built in 1916, during the First World War, as part of a regional defence system to give early warning of approaching aircraft, principally Zeppelins.
+It is an example of an acoustic mirror, similar to others found along the east coast of Britain.
+The mirror was used up until the invention of radar.

-Only the concrete sound mirror remains and is now a Grade II listed building.
+It is now a Grade II listed building.